Why the apostille is just the beginning for Saudi

 - Pass the exam.

-- Mosaddaqa for the degree (often runs in parallel with the rest).
+- Mosaddaqa for the degree (often runs alongside with the rest).

 - Saudi job offer.